-Services to Hawaiian and Part-Hawaiian Students 245-8260 245-8212
+Services to Hawaiian and Part-Hawaiian 245-8381 245-8212

 Services are provided to assist in the recruitment and retention of Hawaiian/part-Hawaiian students.
 Services include academic planning and advising; assistance in college success; career guidance, and self-development.
-Additionally, the Native Hawaiian Vocational Education Program provides unique opportunities and internships, work experience, and study abroad experiences for Native Hawaiian vocational education majors.

-Services to Single Parents and Displaced Homemakers 245-8245 245-8212
+Services to Single Parents and Displaced Homemakers 245-8245 245-8212 245-0112